centreon/centreon-documentation/versioned_docs/version-22.04/administration/secure-platform.md

 ```

 Copy the local certificate (self-signed certificate, **centreon7.crt** in our example) or the CA root certificate
-(certificate signed by an internal authority) to /etc/pki/ca-trust/source/anchors/.
+(certificate signed by an internal authority) to the certificate trust store.
 Then the run **update-ca-trust** command:

 ```shell
 cp centreon7.crt /etc/pki/ca-trust/source/anchors